 The ToDo-CR program is an adaptation of Onmi’s Flex program.
-It uses personalised analytics to interpret important behavioural aspects (physical activity, situational context and social opportunity).
+It uses personalised analytics to interpret important behavioural aspects: physical activity, variety in situational context and social opportunity.
 The approach is unique in that it integrates ‘real time’ information in space (geographical location) for generating and suggesting context specific actionable micro behaviours (Do’s), based on Australian physical activity and cardiac rehabilitation guidelines.
-We will evaluate ToDo-CRs acceptance and ability to decrease sitting time in cardiac rehabilitation participants.
-If successful, ToDo-CR will be promoted as an adjunct to traditional cardiac rehabilitation and other clinical programs.
+We evaluated ToDo-CRs acceptance and ability to decrease sitting time in cardiac rehabilitation participants.

 For this ToDo-CR research project Onmi is partnering with University of Canberra and Canberra Hospital.
 The ToDo-CR study was funded by Global Connections Fund.
 More information on bridging grants can be found on their website.